zawi01/stipa/README.md

 # Speech Transmission Index for Public Address (STIPA)

-Speech Transmission Index ([STI](https://en.wikipedia.org/wiki/Speech_transmission_index)) is a metric ranging between 0 and 1 representing the transmission quality of speech with respect to intelligibility by a speech transmission channel, defined in IEC 60268-16 standard.
+Speech Transmission Index ([STI](https://en.wikipedia.org/wiki/Speech_transmission_index)) is a metric ranging between 0 and 1 representing the transmission quality of speech with respect to intelligibility by a speech transmission channel, defined in the [IEC&nbsp;60268-16](https://webstore.iec.ch/publication/26771) standard.
-It is based on analysis of the amplitude modulations, which simulate speech signals.
+It is based on an analysis of the amplitude modulations, which simulate speech signals.

 The full STI model consists of 98 separate test signals using 14 different modulation frequencies in 7 octave bands, which requires approximately 15 minutes of measurements.

 STIPA is a simplified form of the full STI based on measurements using a lower number of modulation indices.
-Specifically, STIPA uses only one test signal with 2 modulation frequencies in each of 7 octave bands.
+Specifically, STIPA uses only one test signal with 2 modulation frequencies in each of the 7 octave bands.
 Recommended measurement duration shall be approximately 18 seconds, with a recommended range of 15 s to 25 s.

 This MATLAB implementation of STIPA allows users to generate the STIPA test signal of defined length and sampling frequency and then compute the STI using the direct STIPA method.

+Apart from the direct STIPA method, the norm also specifies the indirect method usually denoted as STIPA(IR), which is based on measuring the impulse response.
+However, the indirect method is not suitable for applications involving non-linear components in the transmission chain, such as loudspeakers, as it relies on the assumption of linearity and may lead to potential inaccuracies in measurements.

-The quality of speech transmission and likelihood of intelligibility of syllables, words and sentences being comprehended for native speakers with health hearing can be represented by the following table.
+The quality of speech transmission and the likelihood of intelligibility of syllables, words, and sentences being comprehended for native speakers with healthy hearing can be represented by the following table.

 | STI value | Quality according to<br>IEC 60268-16 | Intelligibility<br>of syllables in % | Intelligibility<br>of words in % | Intelligibility<br>of sentences in % |
 |:----------------:|:---------:|:-------------:|:-------------:|:--------------:|